ubilab-ws21/puzzle-5/README.md

 <img src="docs/Presentations/img/charger_block.png" width=50%>

-### Battery
+### Super Nuclear Battery

+The battery is the emergency power source of the control room but it is discharged at the beginning of the power outage.
+It should be placed back to the charging station to charge for a couple of seconds and then be placed back to the electric box to resume the power of the control room.

 Technically, the battery is simply a small plastic box with a NFC sticker at the bottom.
 No power is required for this portable item.

 ### Electric Box

-The main component of the electric box is a NFC reader with battery level indicator enclosed in a plastic box, which is similar to the platform inside the charger box.
+The main component of the electric box is a NFC reader with battery level indicator enclosed in a plastic box, which is similar to the charger inside the charging station.

-The cupboard in the control room is decided to be the electric box.
+It is proposed using the cupboard in the control room as the electric box.
 The decorations required are to be discussed.

 ### Connection Diagram